This site only covers competitive events. During the first years of

 (UK, April 27th - 28th, 1910)

 The almost simultaneous flights of Paulhan and Grahame-White are often described as a race.
-However, it wasn't a competitive event but a prize set up for a pioneering flight.
+However, it was a prize set up for a pioneering flight and not a competitive event.

 Atlanta Aviation Meeting